bcmdr/hexo-blog/source/_posts/Building-a-Movie-Application-with-TMDB-The-Movie-Database-Part-One.md

 ---
-title: Building a Movie Application with TMDB (The Movie Database) (Part One)
+title: Building a Movie Application with TMDB (The Movie Database)
 categories:
   - Sessions
 tags: